Cats in the neighbourhood

 We offer a cat cage hire service to assist with cat trapping.
 For more information contact our Customer Service Centre.

 If you trap a cat that can be identified you must release it immediately in the area where it was trapped.
 When you let it go, squirt it with water to discourage its return.

 It is illegal to remove or interfere with the identification on a cat.

-Cats that are trapped that cannot be identified must be taken to a vet or Animal Shelter, such as the Animal Welfare League, within 12 hours of being trapped.
-Some vets will accept stray cats for a fee - please contact them prior to attending.
-Please note: Animal Welfare League is not accepting stray cats during the COVID-19 period.
+Cats that are trapped that cannot be identified must be taken to a vet or animal shelter, such as the Animal Welfare League, within 12 hours of being trapped.
+Some vets will accept stray cats for a fee - please contact them before attending.

 How can I help

 You can help by not feeding a cat that does not belong to you.
 Feeding a cat that is not yours is not caring for it.
 Feeding cats can contribute to the wider problem and also encourage the cat to breed.
 It also encourages the cat to return to that location, which can lead to creating a nuisance for yourself and your neighbours.